patelronny/Regression-Analysis/README.md

 # Regression-Analysis

-For Project : Case study of population with years
+For Project : Case study of population with different years

 1. Check correlation
 2. Missing value detection